 The goal of IB is to provide students with the values and opportunities that will enable them to become creative, critical and reflective.
-The MYP emphasizes intellectual challenge, encouraging students to make connections between their studies in traditional subjects and the real world.
+MYP programme focuses on developing skills and attitudes, the understanding of the concepts and knowledge needed to participate in an increasingly global society.
+It emphasizes intellectual challenge, encouraging students to make connections between their studies in traditional subjects and the real world.
 The International Baccalaureate (IB) Middle Years Programme (IB MYP) was originally developed by the International Schools Association and then further developed by schools during the early 1990s.
-It is a conceptdriven program (Grades 6-10, ages 11-16) for international schools and is now being taught and implemented worldwide, with considerable growth.
+It is a concept-driven programme (ages 11-16) for international schools and is now being taught and implemented worldwide, with considerable growth.
+The IB MYP relies on connecting classroom pedagogical practices and content to the world outside through the Global Contexts and the Learner Profile.